MadFunMaker/neural_recommender_notes/notes/rbm_cf.md

 ### Thoughts
 - The proposed RBM methods consist of 2 layers, not deep enough to capture hierarchical latent factors of users and items and more accurately modeling ratings.
 Then, is the deep generative model tractable with dimensionality reduction?
 - Autoencoder model with pretrained RBM may work as well.
-(But, is it bettern than batch normalization?)
+(But, is it better than batch normalization?)